 The Basin Plan contains water quality objectives established to protect the above-listed beneficial uses of water.
 The factors in California Water Code section 13241, including economic considerations, were considered as required by law during the establishment of these objectives.
 Prohibitions, provisions, and specifications contained in this Order implement these previously developed water quality objectives.
-Compliance with water quality objectives should protect the beneficial uses listed in the above paragraph.
+Compliance with water quality objectives will protect the beneficial uses listed in the above paragraph.

 California Environmental Quality Act (CEQA)

-For the purposes of adoption of this Order, the Central Coast Water Board is the lead agency pursuant to theCEQA.
+For the purposes of adoption of this Order, the Central Coast Water Board is the lead agency pursuant to CEQA.

 On June 15, 2023, the Central Coast Water Board issued a Notice of Preparation of an Environmental Impact Report and Notice of CEQA Scoping meeting.